blackening waxcap knitting pattern free violet webcap knitting pattern free toadstool knitting pattern

 Diagram showing where to drip the wax.

 The wax provides a completely flat surface that will help the fungi remain balanced.
-We use this method when we need to pose the fungi for photographs.

 Needle/Yarn Size